 Members are encouraged to raise any health and safety concerns with the union so that they can be taken up with the employer on their behalf.
-Members should be aware that despite the protections under s.44 and s.100, an effective response to any detriment or dismissal suffered would be dependent on winning a claim in the Employment Tribunal.
+Members should be aware that despite the protections under s.44 and s.100 (s.38 and s.132 N.I.), an effective response to any detriment or dismissal suffered would be dependent on winning a claim in the Employment Tribunal.